k1000/contenta/README.md

 Extending
 ---------
 You can extend functionality of the page by registering services and then selecting them in admin panel.
-You can pass additional variables to the function introducing YAML (http://www.yaml.org/) formatted text in "variables" field.
+You can pass additional variables to the service introducing YAML (http://www.yaml.org/) formatted text in "variables" field.

 Somewhere in your code add: